 The Company has received tax assessments for multiple years from the Federal Revenue Office of Brazil related to withholding/contributions based on payments to the Company's Members.
-The aggregate combined amount of all these assessments is equivalent to approximately \$9.9 million, translated at the December 31, 2021 spot rate.
-The Company is currently litigating these assessments.
+In February 2022, the Company received a mixed verdict related to the 2004 tax assessment which reduced the exposure to the Company.
+The aggregate combined amount of all these assessments is equivalent to approximately \$10.8 million, translated at the December 31, 2022 spot rate.
+The Company is currently litigating these assessments and has issued a surety bond for certain of these amounts.
 The Company has not accrued a loss for the majority of the assessments because the Company does not believe a loss is probable.
 The Company is currently unable to reasonably estimate the amount of the loss that may result from an unfavorable outcome if additional assessments for other periods were to be issued.